 The core-functionalities that Android brings to the table are sometimes more than enough to build simple applications.
 You could build an entire app by using bare Activities, Fragments, Views, AsyncTasks, Services, Content Providers, Broadcast Receivers, etc.

-But in my experience, sometimes this means you’ll have to write (and then maintain) a lot of repetitive/boilerplate code.
-In other words, sometimes sticking to the core framework means you will have to invest more time to taking care of all the details.
-Some examples of libraries that made me more productive in Android development are: Retrofit, Dagger 2, and Butter Knife.
+But in my experience, sometimes this means you’ll have to write (and then maintain) a lot of repetitive and boilerplate code.
+In other words, sometimes sticking to the core framework means you will have to invest more time in taking care of all the details.
+Some examples of libraries that made me more productive in Android development are Retrofit, Dagger 2, and Butter Knife.

-You should also know that if you add too much direct and transitive dependencies (plus your own code), you might exceed the “64K-method limit”, explained by Android documentation:
+You should also know that if you add too many direct and transitive dependencies (plus your own code), you might exceed the “64K-method limit,” explained by Android documentation:

-If you exceed this limit, you’ll have to change your application to support “multidex”, which means it will have to load multiple dex files.
-This will produce higher compilation times, and also performance/loading issues in the app itself.
+If you exceed this limit, you’ll have to change your application to support “multidex,” which means it will have to load multiple dex files.
+This will produce higher compilation times, and also performance and loading issues in the app itself.
 So I’d recommend to always be careful with the dependencies that you add to your Android project.